 Whether you are visiting a vibrant European city or exploring an exotic Asian village, markets must be definitively on your travel bucket list.
-In the same place, you can find a wide variety of colorful goods, animated stallholders, interesting people and an exciting environment to discover and enjoy with your camera.
+In the same place, you can find a wide variety of colorful goods, animated stallholders, interesting people and an exciting environment to discover with your camera.

 In the first case, just raise the ISO on your camera.
-In the second case, select the auto white balance setting on your camera to remove casts from artificial lighting and, then, in post processing find the right tone.
+In the second case, select the auto white balance setting on your camera to remove casts from artificial lighting.
+Then, in post processing find the right tone.
 Remember to take your time when you photograph a market.
 There is plenty of new and exciting things to look at.

-By wandering around, you will find endless subjects to photograph: local food delicacies, bizarre fruits or vegetables, colorful piles of spices, but, remember always to shoot images that can fully capture the general environment of the market.
+By wandering around, you will find endless subjects to photograph.
+Local food delicacies, bizarre fruits or vegetables, colorful piles of spices.
+Remember always to shoot images that can fully capture the general environment of the market.
 Often exposed goods are presented beautifully for customers to come and buy.

-Try to talk with a stallholder, just ask about goods he is selling in order to create a kind of rapport with the person you are going to photograph.
+Try to talk with a stallholder.
+Just ask about goods he is selling in order to create a kind of rapport with the person you are going to photograph.
 Maybe he will ask for some money in change of taking a photo though you can precede him by choosing a small item you like in his stall, buy it and then ask the stallholder to take a picture!